scia-garage/open-api-adm-dotnet/README.md

 ```

 > [!NOTE]
-> If installed elsewhere, you'll need to update the paths in `OpenAPIAndADMDemo.csproj`.
+> If SCIA Engineer is not installed under this location, you have to adapt the DLL paths in
+> _OpenAPIAndADMDemo.csproj_ file!
+See [configuration](#️-configuration).

 ### 3. Open the project